blockchyp/blockchyp-go/README.md

 A preauthorization puts a hold on funds and must be captured later.
 This is used in scenarios where the final transaction amount might change.
-Examples would be fine dining where a tip adjustment is required prior to capture or hotels
+A common examples would be fine dining where a tip adjustment is required prior to final settlement.

 Another use case for preauthorization is e-commerce.
 Typically, an online order is preauthorized at the time of the order and then captured when the order ships.